jotavare/hackacity-2023/README.md

 #### IDEAS
 - Correlate electric scooter stop points with scooter accidents.
 - Utilize electric scooter GPS to differentiate between road and sidewalk usage.
-- Implement traffic lights equipped with cameras, possibly infrared, to optimize red and green signals changes.
+- Implement traffic lights equipped with cameras, possibly infrared, to optimize red and green signal changes.
 - Identify the number of stops within a 1km radius and analyze their (transport) coverage within an x radius.
 - Enable direct transportation access to consolidate multiple transports for a single destination.